websterlincoln/anonymize-slide/README.md

 anonymize-slide
 ===============

-I made modifications for it to work with Python 3.
+I made modifications for this program to work with Python 3.

 This is a program to remove the slide label from whole-slide images in the following formats: